nmaynes/nmaynes.github.io/content/post/2021-04-03-dynamically-set-schemas-sqlalchemy.md

 an engine for each with the schema name as an argument to `schema_translate_map`.
 It then checks whether the schema exists.
 If the schema does exist, it calls `Base.metadata.create_all()` to create the database objects according to the ORM.
 If the schema does not exist, it is created first.

+This is a simple example.
+I recommend you create a wrapper function to call Base.metadata.create_all() to provide even more logic for handling various deployment scenarios.